-- Aligning practices among all regional campuses and establishing contacts.
+- Aligning practices among all Statewide Campuses and establishing contacts.

 - Implementing the use of student attributes (SMCR, SMCL, SMCZ) to ensure student are registering for the correct section initially.

-- Educating and empowering campus partners and regional campuses to assist students in registration by utilizing the tool SFASRPO
+- Educating and empowering campus partners and Statewide Campuses to assist students in registration by utilizing the tool SFASRPO

 - Strengthening relationships among campus partners by regularly attending advisors forum